jeanbraun/MTSP_Book/intro.md

 Iapetus and its equatorial bulge
 ```

+## Earth's mountains

 This question can be asked at the planetary scale but the answer is also highly relevant to understand the variability in mountain height at the Earth's surface.
-The Earth's topography is characterized by relatively flat and low-elevation continental interiors with narrow high-elevation mountain belts around their bondaries where plates have collided in the recent geological past.
+The Earth's topography is characterized by relatively flat and low-elevation continental interiors with narrow high-elevation mountain belts around their boundaries where plates have collided in the recent geological past.
 Examples of such orogenic belts include the European Alps, the Pyrenees, the Himalayas, the Cordillera or the Southern Alps of New Zealand.
 But there exist also extensive continental areas called plateaus that are characterized by high elevation and low relief.
 Examples of plateaus include the Tibetan plateau, the Altiplano but also the south African plateau.

 ```{figure} images/worldtopo.png
 ---